xpavlic4/book-extracts/Atomic Habits.md

 # From mail
 ## Inversion
 Solve problems by reversing them.
 You want to achieve success?
 Try ask yourselft what you want to avoid first.
 You have an important project?
 Envision the project failed und study the consequences.
+In court, the jury has to listen to both sides of the argument before making up their mind